-Your desk or conference phone, when it sends your digital voice packets, can continue to use an all-digital, all-packet switched network to reach another IP phone.
+Circuit switching also happens on your desk or conference phone.
+Your digital voice packets can continue to use an all-digital, all-packet switched network to reach another IP phone.

 Consider that your call reaches a business across town that uses a competitor’s VoIP service.
 Both Dash and the competitor’s plan all take advantage of the same underlying principles, so your call will likely continue to use packets throughout the entire journey from one phone to another.

 It’s easy, though, to jump out of the digital network and into the world of analog.